Skip to content

 • Description: This is the long description of the automation engine.
 It can be anything that is meaningful to your users.
 (Optional)

-• Token: This needs to be the assigned unique token for the automation engine and is used to tell SpiraTest which engine to actually use for a given test case.
-For Rapise this should always be set to Rapise.
+• Token: This must be the unique token assigned to the automation engine and is used to specify which engine SpiraTest should use for a given test case.
+For Rapise, this should always be set to Rapise.

-Once you have finished, click the Insert button and you will be taken back to the Automation Engine list page, with Rapise listed as an available automation engine:
+Once complete, click the Insert button, and you will be returned to the Automation Engine list page, with Rapise listed as an available automation engine:

 all test automaton engines